Lewesyru/fetch_challenge/README.md

 #### 5. Which brand has the most spend among users who were created within the past 6 months?
-For this question, we just need to filter the receipts through the users criteria, then sum up the spent by brands.
+For this question, we just need to filter the receipts through the criteria for users data, then sum up the spent by brands.
 The final model is at: [models/marts/fct_fetch__most_spend_brands.sql](models/marts/fct_fetch__most_spend_brands.sql).
-I ordered by the sum decending and limit 5, for better viewing purpose.
+I ordered by the sum descending and limit 5, for better viewing purposes.
 The output is:
 |brand|spent_sum|
 |-----|---------|
 |Cracker Barrel Cheese|703.50|